 Whilst we have accomplished so much, and seen so much change in the sector since our establishment in 2015, we know there is so much more to do for children and their families, and is the reason why we won’t stop.

 ED: You’ve never shied away from hard work and implementing new and modern ways to help you in your fight.
-How did you come up with the idea of using an eLearning tool to improve knowledge and skills of multi-agency professionals?
+How did you come up with the idea of using FGM eLearning to improve knowledge and skills of multi-agency professionals?

 The Centre was established as an innovation programme by the Department for Education in 2015, so innovation is at the core of our ethos, as are the children and families we are looking to protect and support.
 Hand in hand, we are looking to provide services in innovative ways that protect the most vulnerable.
 We are constantly looking at and reflecting on the types of cases we are seeing come through the front line, looking at patterns, gaps in service provision, and ultimately how we can fill these gaps.